-With some of these costs potentially surpassing the value of the vehicle, the best thing you can do is get your car checked by a certified mechanic to avoid serious problems from impacting your vehicle.
+Other less expensive but common replacements include mass airflow sensors, ignition coils, evaporative emissions purge (EVAP) control valves, fuel injectors, faulty oxygen sensors (O2 sensors), and more.
+With some of these costs potentially surpassing the vehicle’s value, the best thing you can do is get your car checked by a certified mechanic to avoid serious problems impacting your vehicle.

-If you’re unsure on which level of coverage is right for you, check out current coverage plans to see which meet your needs and budget.
+If you’re unsure which coverage is right for you, check out current coverage plans to see which meet your needs and budget.

 What Should You Do If the Check Engine Light Comes On?

-There’s no need to panic and you don’t usually need to pull over immediately unless there are obvious signs the vehicle has a serious issue like overheating, fumes, and clunks.
-If you do notice these things, pull over, turn off the engine, and contact your roadside assistance provider.
+There’s no need to panic, and you don’t usually need to pull over immediately unless there are obvious signs the vehicle has a severe issue, like overheating, fumes, and clunks.
+If you notice these things, pull over, turn off the engine, and contact your roadside assistance provider.